-h.
-Production and Preservation of Units
+f.
+Production and Preservation of Affordable Housing

-The Authority prefers to produce more affordable housing units through the increase in the deed-restricted housing supply, as long as such production is appropriate to the site and the needs of the community.
-Renovation of vacant, uninhabitable and blighted units will be counted as new production.
+The Authority prefers to produce more affordable housing through the increase in the deed-restricted housing supply, as long as such production is appropriate to the site and the needs of the community.
+Renovation of a blighted or condemned property will be counted as new production if the municipality in which the proposed development is planned provides a letter indicating the property is blighted.
+Adaptive re-use is new construction.
+If deed-restricted housing already exists, any addition to the unit count will be considered an increase and not new construction, and only an increase in units of 10% or more may receive points.

 Effect on unit count Points

-New Construction 4
+New Construction 3

 Increased units by 10% or more 2

-i.
+g.
 On-Site Resident Services Coordinator